krishnatejakvv/infypoc/README.md

 - please install all packages from 'requirements.txt' before proceeding

+- only install tensorflow-gpu if your machine does have a gpu, else not necessary.
+Please read 'requirements.text' before proceeding

 - please ensure files 'data_acquisition.ipynb' and 'det_model.ipynb' are
   both in same folder